bcbio/bcbio-nextgen/docs/contents/bulk_rnaseq.md

 * `expression_caller` A list of optional expression callers to turn on.
 Supports ['cufflinks', 'express', 'stringtie', 'dexseq', 'kallisto'].
 Salmon and count based expression estimation are run by default.
 Sailfish is deprecated.
 * `fusion_caller` A list of optional fusion callers to turn on.
 Supports [oncofuse, pizzly, ericscript, arriba].
 * `variantcaller` Variant calling algorithm to call variants on RNA-seq data.
 Supports [gatk-haplotype] or [vardict].
 * `spikein_fasta` A FASTA file of spike in sequences to quantitate.
+There are quantitated separately, so should be things you are not expecting to match anywhere to the genome or trancriptome of the species you are working with.
 * `quantify_genome_alignments` If set to True, run Salmon quantification using the genome alignments from STAR, when available.
 If STAR alignments are not available, use Salmon's SA mode with decoys.
+* `transcriptome_gtf` A GTF file to use to specify transcripts which will override the bcbio-installed versions.
+This is used if you have an alternate transcriptome you want to quantitate.
+You can also use this option to add your own transcripts to a set to quantitate, just append them to your GTF file and sort it.
 ## QC and Basic DE analysis
 By default, bcbio runs simple [R scripts](https://github.com/bcbio/bcbio-nextgen/tree/master/bcbio/scripts/R).
 To make them work, you need >1 sample, and `category` in the metadata for each sample: